Assignment • FAQ • Development Guide • Code • Checklist • |

 $ jdb Main

 Open another terminal, copy the command and start the debugger like before.
-In this terminal set a break point in your push method by:

 main[1] stop in Calc.setupword